Michelle Fischbach: Caucus membership

+Political positions

+Abortion

+Fischbach has historically opposed abortion and has repeatedly introduced legislation to limit access to abortion.

+Firearms

+Fischbach has been a staunch proponent of the Second Amendment to the U.S. Constitution and gun rights.

+Israel

+Fischbach voted to provide Israel with support following the 2023 Hamas attack on Israel.

+Vote to defund vice president

+On November 8, 2023, Fischbach joined 100 other Republicans voting in favor of an amendment to a large appropriations bill that would prohibit funding for the Office of Vice President Kamala Harris.

 Personal life

 Fischbach is Roman Catholic.
 She met her husband, Scott, while working on a campaign for former U.S. Senator Rudy Boschwitz.
 They started dating while she was attending St. Cloud State University and eventually moved to nearby Paynesville.
-When Fischbach ran for Congress, she still lived in Paynesville, which is in the far southern section of the district.
-She and her family have since moved to Regal, near Willmar, firmly in the 7th district.
+When Fischbach ran for Congress she still lived in Paynesville, in the far southern corner of the congressional district.
+She and her family have since moved to Regal, near Willmar.
 They have two children and several grandchildren.

-Fischbach's husband has served as executive director of Minnesota Citizens Concerned for Life since 2001.
+Scott Fischbach has served as executive director of Minnesota Citizens Concerned for Life since 2001.